conjurer-rich/user-needs-mapping/_pages/book.md

 ---
 layout: splash
 title: "Aligning Teams Around What Matters"
-description: "Pre-order the practical guide to aligning your teams around real user needs and reducing organizational friction."
+description: "Sign up to be notified when the book launches and get early access to exclusive content, tools, and resources."
-excerpt: "Pre-order the practical guide to aligning your teams around real user needs and reducing organizational friction."
+excerpt: "Sign up to be notified when the book launches and get early access to exclusive content, tools, and resources."
 permalink: /book/
 toc: false
 header: